 Basically, feed the tool in slowly until you feel resistance, and once you do, back out and creep forward successively.
 The resistance might be either a turn in the pipe or an actual clog.
 Do not try to simply power through clogs.
 Go little by little and keep trying.
 The last thing you want is a cable stuck inside your pipe.

 Use the right drain cleaner cutters.
-If you were lucky, the rental tool included a set of attachments.
+If you were lucky, where you were renting a drain cleaner tool, they included a set of attachments.
 Use them in the proper order, from smallest to largest to make sure you really clean your drain.
 You don’t want to do this every three months, so do as many passes as you can.

 If you have a septic tank and you intend to clean all the way through to it, have a spotter keep an eye out for when it arrives.
 This is only possible if your septic tank has an accessible lid of course.
 You probably won’t be able to see the end of the drain cleaner, but you’ll probably be able to hear it or see agitation in the water’s surface.

 You might have wondered about the “Forward” and “Reverse” switch on the motor.
 This confuses a lot of people renting a drain cleaner tool.
 Don’t worry about it.
 While it might sound counter-intuitive, the motor should be running in “Forward” regardless of whether or not your reeling the cable in or out.